CMSgov/beneficiary-reporting-api-client-examples/README.md

 $ git clone https://github.cms.gov/qpp/beneficiary-reporting-api-client-examples.git
 ```

 To run the individual example projects see the README in their respective project directories.
-In each example you will need to change the TOKEN value to a JWT you obtain by following the user authentication steps outlined [here](https://qpp.cms.gov/api/auth/docs/#/Authentication)